Harveian Society of London

 The Harveian Society of London, named after the physician William Harvey, is a medical society and registered charity, founded in 1831.
 Doctors assemble regularly at the Medical Society of London, Chandos Street, Cavendish Square to converse and discuss medical matters through the medium of lectures and conferences.

-The society's council rotate annually and comprises the president, two vice-presidents, the treasurer, the executive and two honorary secretaries, the archivist and nine councillors.
+The society's council rotates annually and comprises the president, two vice-presidents, the treasurer, the executive and two honorary secretaries, the archivist and nine councillors.

 Origins

-John Coakley Lettsom, had opened a dispensary in London in 1770, following which, in 1773, he founded the Medical Society of London.
-Over the next 50 years, the expansion of dispensaries, particularly around Marylebone, created a platform for a group of doctors to get together and create The West London Medical Society, the intention of which was to cultivate a medium to better their knowledge and advance medical science.
+Physician and philanthropist John Coakley Lettsom opened a dispensary in London in 1770, following which, in 1773, he founded the Medical Society of London.
+Over the next 50 years, the expansion of dispensaries, particularly around Marylebone, led to a group of doctors creating the West London Medical Society, with the intention of bettering their knowledge and advance medical science.

 By October 1831, the society's name had changed to 'The Harveian Society of London' and it had held its first meeting at the Western General Dispensary.
 From 1951, the meetings have been held at the Medical Society of London's home, Lettsom House.

 Anthony Todd Thompson and Marshall Hall, both physicians, were the first two presidents.
 Subsequently, presidents have frequently been high-profile medical professionals, including Thomas Hodgkin, D'Arcy Power, Lord Horder, Cecil Wakeley and Sir Zachary Cope.

 Society rules were first printed in 1832.
-The Society remained exclusively male until 1956, when women were permissible to join in only as guests, eventually being allowed full membership from 1964 under the Presidency of Dr. D. Geraint James.
+The society remained exclusively male until 1956, when women were permissible to join in only as guests, eventually being allowed full membership from 1964 under the presidency of Dr. D. Geraint James.

+Prizes

+In 1928, following the death of his son, killed in the First World War, Sir George Buckston Browne endowed the Buckston Browne Prize and a medal for a paper based on original work, in memory of his son.

+Established in 1954, the William Harvey Memorial prize was initially open only to students from the William Harvey Grammar School.
+In 2026 Ollie Osborn was the recipient of this award.